rei/rei-cedar-docs/docs/components/chips/README.md

 ## Selection Chips

-Use selection chips to allow users to make a single select choice or to allow users to make a multiple select choice.
-Single select chip groups are a good alternative to radio buttons when you want more emphasis.
-Multiple select chip groups are a good alternative to checkboxes when you want more emphasis.
+Use selection chips to allow users to make a single select choice or a multiple select choice.
+Single select chip groups are a more prominent alternative to radio buttons while multiple select chip groups are a more prominent alternative to checkboxes.

 ## Single Select